DidacV/DataStructuresAlgorithms_A2/README.md

 *Transferable skills*

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Describing algorithms using pseudo-code.
-Use of mathematical notation when analysing algorithms.
+Use of mathematical notation when analysing algorithms.<br> Computer programming.
-Computer programming.
 Use of drawing tools.

 **Learning outcomes:**

 *Subject specific*

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Increased experience of problem-solving and algorithm design and analysis.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Increased experience of problem-solving and algorithm design and analysis.<br>
 Further experience of programming in Java.
 Increased awareness of the importance of algorithm complexity